-B. Payments of Dues

-- 1. All dues as authorized by the HHSAA are payable on or before 1 October of each year.
-Notice of payment of dues shall be sent to each league and school on or before 1 September of each year by the Executive Director. - 2.
-A school shall not be eligible to participate in any state tournament until annual dues have been paid.

-C. Supervision Requirement
+- B. Payments of Dues - 1.
+All dues as authorized by the HHSAA are payable on or before the first of October of each year.
+Notice of payment of dues shall be sent to each league and school on or before the first of September of each year by the Executive Director. - 2.
+A school shall not be eligible to participate in any state tournament until annual dues have been paid. - C. Supervision Requirement